-- Individual recognition grants: In many cases, we provide grants directly to the non-profits where employees volunteer.
+- Individual recognition grants: In many cases, we provide grants directly to the nonprofits where employees volunteer.
 These individual recognition grants, available globally, range from \$125 for 25 hours of service to \$500 for 100 hours. - Team project grants: We also provide grants to cover the costs of materials and supplies for hands-on volunteer projects undertaken by teams of three or more employees or retirees.
 Volunteer Placement Assistance:

-- In 2015, we implemented a new online employee volunteer management tool and rolled it out to employees across the US.
-This web-based portal helps employees find Pitney Bowes-sponsored volunteer programmes in their communities and then track their volunteer activities and hours.
-Employees who completed their volunteer profile in the first month after launch earned the chance to win one of 25 DonorsChoose gift cards to help support public education initiatives in their communities. - Nonprofit board service: One of the most effective ways for employees to serve their communities is by providing leadership and technical skills through service on an organisation's board of directors. - Career development through volunteerism.
+- In 2015, we implemented a new online employee volunteer management tool and rolled it out to employees across the U.S. This web-based portal helps employees find Pitney Bowessponsored volunteer programs in their communities and then track their volunteer activities and hours.
+Employees who completed their volunteer profile in the first month after launch earned the chance to win one of 25 DonorsChoose gift cards to help support public education initiatives in their communities. - Nonprofit board service: One of the most effective ways for employees to serve their communities is by providing leadership and technical skills through service on an organization's board of directors. - Career development through volunteerism.
 Volunteer service offers employees numerous opportunities to develop their skills.
-To help them choose, we provide a toolkit that maps volunteer programmes and activities to specific skills and competencies they may be interested in developing.
+To help them choose, we provide a toolkit that maps volunteer programs and activities to specific skills and competencies they may be interested in developing.

-Reading to students during a Share the Message READ! program event in New York City.
 Local Community Leadership Teams Employee volunteers serving on Local Community Leadership Teams around the world help to inspire employee volunteer engagement in their communities.
-Pitney Bowes Foundation volunteer grants to support their efforts.
-The teams focus their efforts on literacy and education initiatives, and they also regularly lead blood drives and collections of food, clothing, books and holiday gifts.
-Signature Volunteer Programs:
+Pitney Bowes Foundation volunteer grants support their efforts.
+The teams focus their efforts on literacy and education initiatives, and they also regularly lead blood drives and collections of food, clothing, books, and holiday gifts.